firolightfog/Yolow/README.md

 -----

 ### tXOr
 This is a clock modification module.
 Each knob sets the division of the clock signal (see CLK).
 The output is the XOR (exclusive OR) signal of the modified clocks.
-The concept is similar to JWM's 1Pattern but the tXOr inputs allow dynamic modification of the knobs. *(The module panel is subject to re-design.)*
+The concept is similar to JWM's 1Pattern but the tXOr inputs allow dynamic modification of the knobs.

 ### 9lives
 First of all you obviously need a clock (CLK).
 The module can be used as